BorisNij/tempering-of-martensite/README.md

 ## To-do

 - [x] Update README.md
+- [ ] Move the instantiation of Command objects from CommandController into SpringConfiguration (use DI for commands)
 - [ ] Nest tests in CacheTest
 - [ ] Load JSON arrays from test\resources files in SpotifyResponseParserImplTest
 - [ ] Update JavaDoc comments